SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/windows/index.md

 <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="30"/><img src={useBaseUrl('img/integrations/microsoft-azure/windows.png')} alt="Thumbnail icon" width="30"/>

 The Windows source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
-By creating this source template and pushing the config to the appropriate OpenTelemetry agent, you can ensure collection of Windows event log and metrics of Windows to Sumo Logic.
+By creating this source template and pushing the config to the appropriate OpenTelemetry agent, you can collect Windows event logs and metrics from Windows systems and send them to Sumo Logic.

-## Create Windows source template fields
+## Fields created by the source template

-If not already present, the following [fields](/docs/manage/fields/) are created as part of source template creation.
+When you create a source template, the following [fields](/docs/manage/fields/) are automatically added (if they don’t already exist):

 - **`sumo.datasource`**.
 Fixed value of **windows**.
 - **`deployment.environment`**.
 User configured field at the time of collector installation.
 This identifies the environment where the Windows system resides.
 For example: `dev`, `prod`, or `qa`.